hafithm/LHL-Capstone-Project-NBA-Game-Analysis/README.md

 **Exploring Key Factors in NBA Game Outcomes and Team Performance using Historical Game Data.**

 ### Project/Goals
-In this project, we delve into the intricacies of NBA games, focusing on aspects beyond just predicting outcomes.
-Our goal is to understand the factors that contribute to team success and player development.
+In this project, we analyze various elements that contribute to NBA team success, using historical game data to uncover insights.

 ### Key Questions
 1. **Talent Scouting & Development:** How do scouting and player growth influence team performance?
 2. **Team Roster Composition:** What is the impact of roster makeup on a team's success?
 3. **Team Culture & Leadership:** How do these elements affect a team's on-court achievements?
+4. All-Star Influence: How do All-Star selections within a team influence its overall success?
+5. Scoring Efficiency: What is the relationship between players' field goal percentages and a team’s playoff performance?

 ### Process
 We will utilize a comprehensive approach, combining various technical skills: